 - All Owners Suites received custom-made furnishings, Oceania's signature luxury beds, renovated bathrooms, teak balconies.

 - All Vista Suites had their bathrooms upgraded with marble touches and teak balconies.

 - All cabins were renovated with new furnishings, luxury bedding, artworks.

 - Suite categories Owner, Penthouse and Vista were redesigned and upgraded with marble bathrooms with larger showers.

-- Following the 2016 refurbishment, MS Sirena also introduced 2 new specialty restaurants - Tuscan Steak (Italian seafood and steakhouse restaurant on deck 10) and Jacques Bistro (gourmet lunch venue on deck 5, with signature dishes by chef Jacques Pepin).
+- Following the 2016 refurbishment, MS Sirena also introduced 2 new speciality restaurants - Tuscan Steak (Italian seafood and steakhouse restaurant on deck 10) and Jacques Bistro (gourmet lunch venue on deck 5, with signature dishes by chef Jacques Pepin).